 There's no shortage of fabulous California weekend getaways, especially if you live in Los Angeles.
 Some of the best California vacations are within driving distance.
 Since moving to Los Angeles, I've experienced a few spontaneous road trips to weekend hideaways, like Idyllwild and Palm Springs.
-But not until recently did I get the chance to enjoy a Lake Tahoe weekend getaway with my girlfriends, something I highly recommend every girl try.
+Recently I got the chance to enjoy a Lake Tahoe weekend getaway with my girlfriends, something I highly recommend every girl try.

 Disclaimer: Some of the links included in this post are affiliate links.
 By purchasing products using these links, you can support a Cajun in Cali at NO cost to you.
 Getting the goods you want while showing support is the best of both worlds!

 In my opinion, the best girls trip is one that helps you reconnect with your besties.
 A good girls weekend should be full of good laughs, good food, and good times, all of which are highly therapeutic for modern-day working women.
 My besties and I knew we needed a girls trip soon, so we started weighing all the best road trip ideas near Los Angeles.

 After listening to our friend, Amy, share her fond memories of Lake Tahoe road trips with her family, w e opted to drive to Lake Tahoe for the weekend.
 Visions of snowy mountains, snuggly warm cabins, and fireside chats filled our minds for weeks until we finally set off on our girl's vacation.
 A few days later, we returned relaxed and reconnected, something every girl needs.